How to appeal to a tribunal against fine, notice or other sanction issued by the Environment Agency, Natural England or another regulator.

 - Welsh ministers

-- local authorities in Wales
+- Local authorities in England and Wales

 The tribunal only deals with appeals against civil sanctions – not criminal offences.